What are Certificates of Free Sale?

 - Signature of the requester agreeing to the following statement:

-- "The requester hereby presents and acknowledges that the goods described in this request are processed/manufactured in Nebraska and that the goods are freely sold in the United States."
+- "By making this request, the requester is hereby attesting that the goods described in this request are processed/manufactured in Nebraska in compliance with all applicable laws and that the goods are freely sold in the United States."

 For additional guidance, please consult the [Certificates of Free Sale Request Example

 It is beneficial, but optional, for requesters to provide a copy of a previous similar Certificate of Free Sale, if available.